ihsanfadil/tidytuesday/palmer-penguins/palmer-penguins.md

 ## Visualisation

-First off, I am going to reproduce the first plot shown on the `palmerpenguins` site, with little modification.
+Firstly, I am going to reproduce the first plot illustrated on the `palmerpenguins` site, with slight modification.
+This is basically a scatter plot overlaid by ordinary-least-squares regression lines across species.

+The second plot depicts the distributions of flipper length by sex and species using a beeswarm plot.

 ``` r
 # Set plots to some formatting